The Power to Choose Your Electricity Provider What It Means for You

 How are Electricity Rates Calculated?

 - Your service area.
-In a state as large as Texas, a retail electric provider may not offer services and Power To Choose in every town or city.
-Some areas may be under a co-op or have electricity provided by the city.
+In a state as large as Texas, a retail electric provider may not offer services in every town or city.

 - Fixed-rate plans.
 You can lock in the price per unit of energy by signing up for a fixed-rate plan.
-This guard against energy price fluctuations due to market forces such as demand.
+This guards against energy price fluctuations due to market forces such as demand.

 - Additional costs and fees.
 Your new energy provider should disclose costs and fees before you sign up for service.
 Pay attention so that you can get a good estimate of what your monthly electricity costs will be and how they compare to what you’re currently paying.